alfrix/docs/docs/library/Core_Template.md

 ## Contribute to this documentation

-In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/).
+In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/).
 Changes are proposed using "Pull Requests."

 // Add (core-doc-filename).md to the end of the URL.